 The Statements of Net Position present information about the resources which are available to the Authority and claims against these resources.
-Both assets and liabilities are classified in a format which segregates current from long-term.
+Both assets and liabilities are classified in a format which segregates current from noncurrent.
 In addition, assets available for special purposes - labeled "restricted assets" - are segregated from those assets available for operations.
 The Authority's restricted assets represent money on deposit with the bond trustee to meet indenture, debt service, and construction program requirements.
 Liabilities have a similar classification segregating claims on restricted assets from claims on assets available for operations.
-The net position section of the Statements of Net Position classifies the total net position as net investment in capital assets, restricted for capital activity and debt service, and unrestricted.
+The net position section of the Statements of Net Position classifies the total net position as net investment in capital assets, restricted, and unrestricted.